How Pierre Hardy Accidentally Became a Shoe Designer

 Only Pierre Hardy could accidentally fall into shoe design and get his first real gig at Dior in the ’80s when “it was the biggest name in fashion,” meanwhile holding on to his teaching job at a fashion school.
-Hardy only gave up the teaching job three years ago—despite the fact that he’s been designing his own label since 1999 and has been in charge of shoes and jewelry at Hermès for more than 15 years—as we learned when we chatted up the designer at his showroom and studio during Paris Fashion Week.
-According to him, it meant that it was never really about the money, a pretty rare position to be in, and a perspective that has led him to creating Fashion Week collections, such as the one he showed this time around, that are more about sharing his conceptual ideas than selling shoes.
+Hardy only gave up the teaching job six years ago—despite the fact that he’s been designing his own label since 1999 and has been in charge of shoes and jewelry at Hermès for more than 15 years—as we learned when we chatted up the designer at his showroom and studio.
+According to him, it meant that it was never really about the money, a pretty rare position to be in, and a perspective that has led him to creating Fashion Week collections that are more about sharing his conceptual ideas than selling shoes.
 In turn, that same point of view is probably what’s led us to covet his label (and Hermès’), and it’s distinct intellectual aesthetic more than most.
 Here, the irreverent designer on how he stumbled into shoe design and then jewelry design, why Hermès is the purest brand in the industry, and why disillusion caused him to launch his own label.

 His circuitous route to becoming a full-time designer: